jacksuh/java-oo/README.md

 #Java OO

-Objective of the project to put into practice<p>
-the concepts of object orientation.
+Objective of the project to put into practice the concepts of object orientation.

 *Defining behavior.<p>